Nakaya-Ryo/SASPACer/README.md

 Under construction, stay tuned!

 ## Version history
-0.0.3(20April2025): Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added)
+0.0.4(29May2025)	: Codes were brushed up and enhanced documents 0.0.3(20April2025)	: Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added)
-0.0.2(20April2025): Minor updates
+0.0.2(20April2025)	: Minor updates
-0.0.1(13April2025): Initial version
+0.0.1(13April2025)	: Initial version

 ## What is SAS Packages?
 SASPACer is built on top of **SAS Packages framework(SPF)** developed by Bartosz Jablonski.